 The nitty gritty

-As with all forms of history taking the way we ask a question determined the quality of the answer we get.
+As with all forms of history, the way we ask a question determines the quality of the answer we get.
 Open-ended screening questions with enough time allowed (without interruption) for honest reflection and answers should be followed by more fact-finding probing questions.

 Tell me a bit about your Mum and Dad?